112gripes/112gripes.github.io/112-gripes-about-the-french_pdftotext.md

 practiced in many villages throughout Europe, including many German villages in south and central Germany (for example, Geislingen, Walldorff, etc.).

 <div id="48"><em>48.
-“I'd like the French a lot better if they were cleaner.”</em></div>
+“I’d like the French a lot better if they were cleaner.”</em></div>

-That's perfectly understandable.
+That’s perfectly understandable.

 ### Work and Laziness

 <div id="49"><em>49.
 “Why do they knock off work for two to three hours every day?”</em></div>

 They keep their stores open two to three hours later than we do.
-(They did when there were things to sell; there's no point in keeping a store open if the shelves are bare.)
+(They did when there were things to sell; there’s no point in keeping a store open if the shelves are bare.)

 The long lunch hour is a custom which is not confined to France.
 It is found in